 Your St. Luke’s nurses are among the very best in the United States.
-Our Boise and Meridian hospitals, St. Luke’s MSTI cancer centers, and Treasure Valley clinics are designated Magnet facilities — the gold standard for nursing excellence.
+Our Boise and Meridian hospitals, St. Luke's Cancer Institute locations, and Treasure Valley clinics are designated Magnet facilities — the gold standard for nursing excellence.

 Nurses are an integral part of every hospital, and patients count on them to take care of their needs when they have surgery, give birth, or undergo treatment for cancer.
 However, today’s healthcare organizations are facing many challenges, including a growing number of uninsured and under-insured patients, rising drug costs, and a severe nursing shortage.
 While St. Luke’s has also felt the effects of these challenges and changes, our commitment to caring has remained the same.
 It's this dedication to excellence that has earned St. Luke’s four consecutive Magnet designations.

 At Magnet facilities, low nurse-to-patient ratios are the rule, which helps ensure that nurses have adequate time to give all patients the special care they deserve.
 This means our patients and their families receive award-winning care that is compassionate, patient-centered, and always reaching for a higher standard.